Glossary of Foreskin Restoration Terms

 -

-Any portion of the foreskin that extends beyond the tip of the glans.
+Any portion of the foreskin that extends beyond the end of the glans.
 This

 natural variation in foreskin length is sometimes perjoratively called